jhill1/SEPwC.github.io/_sources/Spreadsheets_data.rst

 can be done manually, there are libraries and tools to help us do this for most common data formats.

-.. include:: data_management.inc
+.. include:: data_management.inc.rst
-.. include:: using_excel.inc
+.. include:: using_excel.inc.rst
-.. include:: csv.inc
+.. include:: csv.inc.rst
-.. include:: other_data.inc
+.. include:: other_data.inc.rst